Stepmother

-A stepmother, stepmum or stepmom is a non-biological female parent married to one's preexisting parent.
+A stepmother, stepmum or stepmom is a female non-biological parent married to one's preexisting parent.
+Children from her spouse's previous unions are known as her stepchildren.
 A stepmother-in-law is a stepmother of one's spouse.
-Children from her spouse's previous unions are known as her stepchildren.

 Culture

 Stepparents (mainly stepmothers) may also face some societal challenges due to the stigma surrounding the "evil stepmother" character.
 Morello notes that the introduction of the "evil stepmother" character in the past is problematic to stepparents today, as it has created a stigma towards stepmothers.
 The presence of this stigma can have a negative impact on stepmothers' self-esteem.